SpinningVinyl/eakd/README.md

 ```

 `CTRL`, `SHIFT`, `ALT`, and `LOGO` match either side.
 Letters, digits, F1-F12,
-common named Linux keys, all Linux `KEY_KP*` keypad names (also accepted
+common named Linux keys, `KEY_KP*` names for numpad keys (also accepted
 without the `KEY_` prefix, for example `KP1` and `KPENTER`), and
 `CODE_<decimal Linux keycode>` are accepted.

 Every prefix must contain a modifier.
 Prefixes that are subsets of one another
 are rejected because they cannot be resolved without another timeout layer.
-The three lock keys may be used in broker sequences.
-If a sequence consumes
+The three lock keys may be used in broker sequences, in that case they do not
-one, the active display or input stack does not see it and therefore does not
-change lock state.
+reach the userspace input stack.

-The broker configuration must be a root-owned regular file, must not be a
+The broker configuration must be root-owned, must not be a symlink, and must not
-symlink, and must not be group- or world-writable. `--allow-insecure-config`
+be group- or world-writable. `--allow-insecure-config` exists only for local
-exists only for local development.
+development.

-### Installing eakc
+### Installing and configuring eakc

 The executable, user unit, and example configuration are installed by
 `sudo make install`.
 Each participating desktop user should copy and validate